madebyshape/shopify/README.md

 # MadeByShape x Shopify

 This is a Shopify starter [MadeByShape](https://madebyshape.co.uk) use internally for projects.
-It is intended to be used on top of an existing Shopify theme, allowing you to setup custom CSS and JS.
+It is intended to be used on top of an existing Shopify theme.

 ## The Stack